 We entered into a \$100.0 ABL Facility on August 10, 2018.
-The ABL Facility became effective on September 14, 2018 and is scheduled to mature in September 2024.
-Borrowings under the ABL Facility bear interest at a rate equal to Term SOFR (as defined in the ABL Facility) plus the applicable margin (as defined).
+The ABL Facility became effective on September 14, 2018 and, prior to the effectiveness of the ABL Amendment (as defined below), was scheduled to mature in September 2024.
+Borrowings under the ABL Facility bear interest at a rate equal to Term SOFR (as defined in the ABL Facility) plus the Applicable Margin (as defined in the ABL Facility).
 The ABL Facility is tied to a borrowing base formula and the ABL Facility has no maintenance financial covenants as long as the minimum level of borrowing availability is maintained.
-The ABL Facility is secured by, among other things, a first priority lien on our accounts receivable and inventory and contains customary conditions precedent to borrowing and affirmative and negative covenants. \$50.0 was outstanding under the ABL Facility as of March 31, 2023.
-The effective interest rate under the ABL Facility was approximately 7.7% on March 31, 2023.
+The ABL Facility is secured by, among other things, a first priority lien on our accounts receivable and inventory and contains customary conditions precedent to borrowing and affirmative and negative covenants. \$50.0 was outstanding under the ABL Facility as of June 30, 2023.
+The effective interest rate under the ABL Facility was approximately 7.7% on June 30, 2023.

-On September 22, 2022, the Company entered into a Third Amendment to the ABL Facility, with certain of its subsidiaries party thereto, as guarantors, JPMorgan Chase Bank, N.A., as administrative agent and an issuing lender, and the other lenders and issuing lenders party thereto from time to time (the "ABL Amendment").
+On June 20, 2023, the Company entered into a Fourth Amendment to the ABL Facility, with certain of its subsidiaries party thereto, as guarantors, with JPMorgan Chase Bank, N.A., as administrative agent, collateral agent and an issuing lender, and the other lenders and issuing lenders party thereto from time to time (the "ABL Amendment").